Creative Christmas Tree Themes

 Sweet Pink Christmas Tree

-Start with a brightly colored tree for a sweet-as-can-be look.
+Start with a brightly colored Christmas tree for a sweet-as-can-be look.
 Ornaments include 3-D red paper balls and basic bulbs in pastel colors.
 Extra sweetness is achieved through a peppermint-dotted bow topper and homemade doughnut ornaments.
 The doughnuts were made with plaster in a standard doughnut-baking mold.

 (image credit: Kelly Lanza)